LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 17 - Parking history page.md

 };
 ```

-It is very similar what we did before by implementing active parkings list.
-We have another `stoppedParkings` array to store data and `getStoppedParkins()` method to retrieve data from different endpoint.
+It is very similar to what we did before by implementing an active parking list.
+We have another `stoppedParkings` array to store data and a `getStoppedParkins()` method to retrieve data from different URL.

 `src/stores/parking.js` now should have the following content: